ellenell/Yoga-Guide/README.md

 * Express.js
 * RESTful Routes

 ## Features
 * Users can run full C.R.U.D. operation on 1 model
 * This is built with JavaScript, Node.js, Express.js
-* The data is hosted on MongoDC
+* The data is hosted on MongoDB

 ## <a name="design"></a>Design
 * Design elements implemented using CSS